How to resolve oversized PST file error?

 - If the same error reappears, then repeat the process.
 This time the truncation limit must be changed to ensure the perfect repair of the concerned PST file.

 If the inbox repair utility does not work, then it is highly recommended to take assistance from third-party Outlook PST repair tool.
-The external agency guarantees the repair of the corrupted PST files.
+The external agency guarantees the repair of the corrupted PST files due to data-overload or storage fulfillment.
+Moreover, to prevent absurd situations due to oversized Outlook PST file, it is advised to take regular backups of Outlook PST file or check on trash or deleted items for clean up along with unimportant data frequently.